Rulons/Computational-thinking-and-design-/README.md

 ## Note on earlier versions

 Earlier versions of the project exist in this repository as part of the development process.
-The final solution is the modular version shown above.
+The final solution is the modular version shown at the top in the folder.

 ## Running the project